mdjahidhasan009/DevOps_Note/AWS/aws_elb_and_asg.md

 * Vertical Scalability means adding more power (CPU, RAM) to your existing server.
 * Ex: `t2.micro` to `m5.large`
+* More common for non-distributed systems, such as databases(RDS), ElastiCahe or applications that require more
+* resources to handle increased load.

 #### Vertical Scaling Characteristics
 - **Single Instance**: Increase capacity of existing instance